idexcelazure/azure-class/Wednesday/Lab1/README.md

 # Lab 1 - Add network security group rules using PowerShell

+This lab shows you how to modify an existing PowerShell script that creates an Azure Virtual Machine.

-* Modify the New-AzureServer.ps1 script from lab 1
+* Open the New-AzureServer.ps1 script from lab 1
-* Add a network security group with a custom rule and associate with the subnet created by the script
+* Use the code sample in this repo to add a network security group with a custom rule and associate with the subnet created by the New-AzureServer.ps1 script
-* Launch a VM using the script and ensure your rule is created successfully
+* Launch a VM using the new version of your script and ensure your rule is created successfully
-* Delete the resource group from your Azure Pass subscription when complete
+* Delete the resource group for this VM when complete